connext/documentation/docs/routers/intro.md

   <img src="https://pbs.twimg.com/media/FT3N4swXEAU6yuu?format=jpg&name=small" />
 </p>

-> ambAssets are the only assets that can be moved trustlessly across separate domains and chains through an AMB
+> AMB Assets are the only assets that can be moved trustlessly across separate domains and chains through an AMB

 ***To conclude, there are two types of LPs after the Amarok upgrade: active and passive.
 For active LP, it is the router that provides instant liquidity.
-For passive LP, the Stableswap AMM converts between ambAssets (AMB token type) and adopted assets when necessary.***
+For passive LP, the Stableswap AMM converts between AMB Assets (AMB token type) and adopted assets when necessary.***

 ## To understand more about Connext, please read: